 If you are already in this VBA section, you must right-click on the module needed, choose the “Export file” and select a proper directory for it.
 As you can see above (Pic.
 16) the VBA module comes out as a file with the extension described above.

-Once they saved in the directory, you must import them into your own workbook.
-It can be done simply by selecting the File -> Import file or just by right-click somewhere within your active workbook in the VBA Excel module (Pic.
+Once they are saved in the directory, you must import them into your own workbook.
+It can be done simply by selecting the File -> Import file or just by right-clicking somewhere within your active workbook in the VBA Excel module (Pic.
 17).

 Assuming, that you have for instance the 2 workbooks only, the second method will be definitely quicker and more convenient.
-You need only click the necessary module, hold it, and drag to your own workbook (Pic.
-19), then drop.
+You need only click the necessary module, hold it, and drag it to your own workbook (Pic.
+19), then drop it.
 It will be automatically allocated to the right section in your workbook structure.